wrouesnel/p2cli/README.md

 It is recommended to build using the included Makefile.
 This correctly sets up Go to build a cgo-independent, statically linked binary.

-Note: users on platforms other then Linux will need to specify GOOS when building.
+Note: users on platforms other than Linux will need to specify GOOS when building.